 of much older date then adjoining.

-The Black Horse Tavern is about two and a half miles southwest of Gettysburg on the north side of Fairfield Road at the intersection of Black Horse Tavern Road.
+The tavern is about two and a half miles southwest of Gettysburg on the north side of Fairfield Road at its intersection with Black Horse Tavern Road.
 (39°49’08.4″N 77°17’01.9″W)